 1/2 ounce (15g) finely grated Parmesan cheese

 1 tablespoon finely sliced chives

 Heat sugar in a 12-inch stainless-steel skillet over medium-high heat until completely melted and light brown, about 3 minutes.
 Immediately add onions and stir with wooden spoon to coat onions in sugar.
-Add butter, baking soda, 1 teaspoon salt, and a few grinds black pepper.
-Toss to combine.
+Add butter, salt, and black pepper.
+Stir to combine.
 Cook, shaking pan occasionally until onions release all their liquid and brown coating builds up on bottom of pan, 6 to 8 minutes.

 Add 2 tablespoons water shake pan while scraping with wooden spoon to deglaze brown bits from bottom of pan.
-Continue cooking, shaking occasionally until coating begins to build up again, 3 to 5 minutes.
+Continue cooking, shaking occasionally until coating begins to build up again, about every 2 minutes.
 Repeat deglazing and cooking steps three more times until all water is used up and onions are deep brown.
-Transfer to medium mixing bowl and allow to rest at room temperature for 5 minutes.
+Transfer to medium mixing bowl and allow to cool at room temperature for 10 minutes.

 Add sour cream, mayonnaise, lemon juice, parmesan, and Worcestershire and whisk to combine.
-For smoother texture, run through blender or food processor.
+For a smoother texture, run through blender or food processor for 1 minute until smooth.
 Chill in a sealed container for at least 1 hour and up to 5 days (flavor will improve with time).
-Spoon into a bowl, sprinkle with chives, and serve with chips.
+Spoon into a bowl, sprinkle with chives, and serve with potato chips.